+- Windows

+- Mac

+- Mobile device

-- Mac - All
+- All

 Endpoint OS Report

 To access this page, click a platform link on the dashboard's Summary Statistics.
 If you click All and the Platform Report page opens, click view in the OS Report column.

 OS/Version - Operating system name and version as reported in the endpoint's inventory